vladsaveliev/sequana/doc/tutorial.rst

 ==========

 Following the introductory example in :ref:`quick_start`, we will look at other pipelines such as the taxonomic classification, variant calling and coverage.
-For completeness, we reproduce the quality pipeline here below.

 The following example will show how to run the quality control on a pair of